adamsben-datascience/getcleandata_courseproj/README.md

 The download is a .ZIP file.
 My code assumes the .ZIP is unpacked into a sub-folder called "data" and the structure of the .ZIP is intact (with a directory called "UCI_HAR_Dataset")

+There is a cookbook.
+It explains the data and the structure, along with all the variables.

 ## Fitting it all together
 Once the data files are unpacked into a "data" directory, all you need to do to get this to
 run: